sybrew/the-seo-framework/readme.txt

 = I'm fine with The SEO Framework, but not with you! =

 Well then!
 D: We got off on the wrong foot, I guess..
-If you wish to remove only my name from your HTML code, here's the filter:
+If you wish to remove "by Sybre Waaijer" from your HTML code, here's the filter:
 `add_filter( 'sybre_waaijer_<3', '__return_false' );`

 = I want to transport SEO data from other plugins to The SEO Framework, how do I do this? =